 - ABSENCE.
 If any trustee misses three consecutive regular meetings of the Board of Trustees, not excused by the board, the office shall be declared vacant.

 - The officers of the organization shall consist of a President, Vice President, Recording Secretary, Corresponding Secretary and Treasurer and who shall serve as such officers for one year or until their successors are elected and qualified.
-No officer shall serve in the same capacity for more than two consecutive two-year terms.
+No officer shall serve in the same capacity for more than four consecutive one-year terms.

 - Any officer may be removed by a vote of two-thirds of the members of the Board of Trustees.